 About the Author:

 Alexander has successfully grown brands for over two decades, until recently as the CEO of Marc O‘Polo.
 He currently builds on his extensive expertise in strategy, sustainable growth and leadership to coach fashion brands in their focus on the three success factors of brand development.
-Get in touch with him to discuss this article or your own brand development via e-mail.
+Get in touch with him to discuss this article or your own brand development via LinkedIn.